Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Theorem : Generic smoothness of Plateau solutions

 Our construction is such that $T' \in \II_n^1(\RR^{n+1})$ if and only if $T \in \II_n^1(\RR^{n+1})$.
-Likewise, if $\spt T$ is a smooth hypersurface with compact boundary, then our construction is such that $\spt T'$ is smooth and strictly stable under Dirichlet boundary conditions.\footnote{in the sense of being positive definite for normal variations that vanish along its boundary} \end{lemma}
+Likewise, if $\spt T$ is a smooth hypersurface with compact boundary, then our construction is such that $\spt T'$ is smooth and strictly stable under Dirichlet boundary conditions.\footnote{We mean this in the sense of the second varation being positive definite for normal variations that vanish along the boundary.} \end{lemma}

 (See also the recent work of \cite{CaldiniMarcheseMerloSteinbruchel}.)

 \begin{lemma} Fix $\Gamma$ as in Theorem \ref{theo:main.plateau.baire} and assume that $T \in \II^1_n(\RR^{n+1})$ is uniquely minimizing with $\partial T = \llbracket \Gamma \rrbracket$ and $\spt T$ is connected.
 Then, for every neighborhood $\cG$ of $\Gamma$, there exists a $\Gamma' \in \cG$ and a minimizing $T' \in \II_n^1(\RR^{n+1})$ with $\partial T' = \llbracket \Gamma' \rrbracket$ so that, in fact, $\spt T'$ is a smooth, compact, connected, oriented hypersurface with boundary $\Gamma'$ and $\spt T' \cap \spt T = \emptyset$. \end{lemma}